Generation-UK-I/python-modules/TIFC1-PF-10 - Files and Exceptions/presentation/files-and-exceptions.md

 ---

 ## I have a problem…

 I have too many dinner items for weasley and noche!
 This makes my code longer and harder to work with, and difficult to change.

 To solve my problem, I could store my data in a text file:

 <img src="img/text_file.jpg" width="300" />

 Then I can access the contents through my code, like a simple database.

-The example below reads from an entire text file.
+The example below the entire text file:

 ```py
 with open('foods.txt') as file_object: